Omar: A New Opera by Grammy Award-Winner Rhiannon Giddens Taps into a Largely Untold Story of Charleston and the American South

 Spoleto Festival USA has commissioned of a new full-length opera by MacArthur Fellow and Grammy Award-winner Rhiannon Giddens, based on the life and autobiography of Omar Ibn Said—an enslaved Muslim-African man who was brought to Charleston in 1807.

-The opera, Omar, was set to receive its world premiere May 22, 2020, before the 44th Festival season was ultimately cancelled due to Covid-19.
-Omar will now premiere during the 2021 Festival.
+Originally set to receive its world premiere May 22, 2020, before the 44th Festival season was ultimately cancelled, Omar will now premiere during the 2021 Festival.
 Dates, times, and ticket announcements will be forthcoming.

 Composed by Rhiannon Giddens